Things are weird around me.

 Well, most computers except mine.

-I even tried a live Knoppix cd, which booted up just fine, located all of my hardware, and found a network connection at work.
-I did this because an ubuntu live cd wouldn’t boot correctly and Knoppix is well known for their hardware detection.
+I even tried a live Knoppix CD, which booted up just fine, located all of my hardware, and found a network connection at work.
+I did this because an Ubuntu live CD wouldn’t boot correctly and Knoppix is well known for its hardware detection.

 I decided it was time to do a reinstall, lacking a separate HOME partition.
 When I got home, I booted with the Knoppix CD.
 Or at least I tried to.
 It wouldn’t boot.
 Tried again — same result.
 Now keep in mind this is the same CD that worked perfectly four hours earlier at work.
 I hadn’t changed a thing in the meantime.

 Then I tried the Ubuntu CD that wouldn’t work at work.
 It came up just fine.
 Of course it did.